 Music education majors must also complete the Music Education Upper Divisional Examination (MUS X297).
 Music therapy majors must also complete the Music Therapy Skills Examination (MUS X298).
 See the course descriptions for content and prerequisites for these examinations.

 Performance study (applied music) is required of all music majors and is available for the study of voice, keyboard, winds, strings, and percussion.
 Students are assigned to applied-music teachers on the basis of instructor availability and suitability.
 An audition and departmental permission are required.
 Both a junior and a senior recital are required for the Bachelor of Music in Performance.
 All other degrees require a concentration recital, the required number of semesters of study varying with the degree.

 Performance Class X095

 Music majors are required to enroll in Performance Class in every semester of enrollment in applied study on their primary instrument.
 This 0-credit course is a weekly meeting of music majors and minors and serves as a laboratory for performance.
 Part of the course requirement is attendance at specified public concerts and recitals.

 Music majors are required to enroll in a major ensemble each semester of enrollment in applied study.
 Degree specific requirements are listed with each degree program.

 University facilities are not to be used for any private enterprises such as teaching.

-At the time you are awarded your music degree, it is intended that you be current in the knowledge and skills you have attained.
-Accordingly, if you do not complete the requirements within seven years of matriculation, you may be required to (1) demonstrate your eligibility to continue in your degree program by passing comprehensive examinations in all music subjects previously completed, and (2) meet the degree requirements specified in the current Bulletin.
+Students are expected to be current in the knowledge and skills required for the degree at the point of degree completion.
+Accordingly, a student who does not complete the requirements within seven years of matriculation may be required to (1) demonstrate eligibility to continue in the degree program by passing comprehensive examinations in any or all music subjects previously completed, or (2) meet the degree requirements specified in the current Bulletin.
 Time spent fulfilling a military-service obligation will not be counted toward this seven-year limit.